 There’s also greater awareness of the way that racism, anti-religious hatred, or homophobia work alongside sexism, creating complex forms of prejudice and oppression.
 It’s not so much that feminism has moved “beyond” sexism.
 Rather, a wider range of voices is now being counted as feminist.

-According to urban dictionary, the belief that women should be allowed (seriously?) the same rights, power, and opportunities as men and be treated in the same way, or the set of activities intended to achi
+What is FEMINISM?
+According to urban dictionary, the belief that women should be allowed (seriously?) the same rights, power, and opportunities as men and be treated in the same way, or the set of activities intended to achieve this state

 Or more bluntly put according to me, the radical notion that women are PEOPLE.
 Feminism has often become synonymous to man-hating but it all it actually is about is an equal status of men and women.

 I AM A FEMINIST!
 I believe men, women, transgenders, and everybody else of the WHOLE spectrum are equal.
 I was born a feminist.
 We move forward when we realise how resilient the women around us are.
 My mother, the biggest feminist I know, is my inspiration.
 Her organisation, DURGA, works towards women’s safety and rights and I interned there this summer.
 I have a younger sister and we’ve always been told that we can follow our passion and that there are no constraints for us.
 I can do all that my male cousins do.
 At home, there are no fixed gender roles.
 “Share the load” is the slogan at home.
 Women are not going to be equal outside the home until men are equal in it.

 My upbringing has been one of a Feminist when I think now.
 My mum has told me that she has grown up hearing poetry and writings of her mum around how the Shakti alone completes The Shiva – The Ardanarishwar!
 You speak to my granddad and he will say he is the ‘Homemaker’ supporting all the 4 women in his life do all the things we want to!
 So, how can I be any different?!